TheCarsonWest/TheCarsonWest.github.io/test/content/Parameter Ordering.md

    my_func(c=3, a=1, b=2) # Order doesn't matter here
    ```

-3. **[[Default Parameters]]:** These parameters have a default value assigned in the function definition.
+3. **Default Parameters:** These parameters have a default value assigned in the function definition.
 If a value is not provided during invocation, the default value is used.
 Default parameters *must* come after non-default parameters.

    ```python
    def my_func(a, b, c=3): # c has a default value